 The best way to avoid plagiarism is to understand what it is.
-Then take steps to avoid committing either accidental or intentional plagiarism.
-Before we define plagiarism, however, there are three other terms that we need to define—quotation, paraphrase, and summary.
+Then we must avoid committing either accidental or intentional plagiarism.
+Before defining plagiarism, however, we define three other terms—quotation, paraphrase, and summary.

-Quotation: A quotation must use the exact words of the source.
-If the quotation is relatively short (usually fewer than 3 lines or 40 words), those words must be enclosed in quotation marks.
+Quotation: A quotation must use the exact words of the source or ellipses if we omit any.
+If the quotation is relatively short (e.g., fewer than 3 lines or 40 words), those words must be enclosed in quotation marks.
 For instance,

 - As Steven Strang points out, “Contrary to some popular notions, most writers do not have full-blown ideas popping out of their heads like Athena” (48).

-- Notice that the quotation is introduced (“As Steven Strang points out”), that the exact words are enclosed in quotation marks, and that the page number is given (using, in this case, the MLA style).
+- Notice that the quotation is introduced (“As Steven Strang points out”), the exact words are enclosed in quotation marks, and the page number appears (here, using the MLA style).

-- At the end of the paper, there would be a bibliographical entry that would give the author, the title of the source, the publisher, date of publication, etc.)
+- The end of the paper would include a bibliographical entry giving the author, the title of the source, the publisher, date of publication, etc.)

-Longer quotations are given in block quotations (see the quotations from Ed White and john Edlund later on in this entry).
+Longer quotations appear in block form (see the quotations from Ed White and John Edlund later in this entry).

-Paraphrase: To paraphrase is to put the ideas in a passage into our own words, usually following the order in which the ideas were presented in the original.
+Paraphrase: To paraphrase is to put the ideas in a passage into our own words, usually following the order of the ideas in the original.
 All major ideas are included.
-Usually a paraphrase is a bit shorter than the original, but when terms or concepts have to be defined, a paraphrase might actually be longer.
+A paraphrase is often shorter than the original; a paraphrase that defines terms or concepts might actually be longer.
 Any paraphrase requires the same kind of citation as an exact quotation.

 - Translating technical material into simpler language for a lay audience

-- Paraphrasing because a professor has explicitly requested that you do so
+- Paraphrasing because a professor has explicitly requested that we do so

 - “Translating” a poem into simpler language so that we can understand where the ambiguities lie (and this type of paraphrase rarely makes it into our papers)

 Summary: A summary puts the major idea(s) of a passage into our own words and significantly shortens it.
-Once again, you must attribute the ideas to the original source.
+Once again, we must attribute the ideas to the original source.

 What is Plagiarism?

-Plagiarism is the use of someone else’s ideas or language without acknowledging that they were not created by you.
-This definition applies to ideas, words and unusual structures regardless of where you find them—in a book, on a webpage, in an email.
-Whenever you include another person’s information or wording in a document, you must acknowledge the source and include a citation that will tell your readers where you obtained it—otherwise you are guilty of plagiarism.
+Plagiarism is the use of someone else’s ideas or language without acknowledging that we did not create them.
+This definition applies to ideas, words and unusual structures regardless of where we find them—in a book, on a webpage, in an email.
+Whenever we include another person’s information or wording in a document, we must acknowledge the source and include a citation that will tell your readers where we obtained it—otherwise we are guilty of plagiarism.